-

 Both forms are provided for in the Luxembourg act of 5 August 2005 on financial collateral arrangements, as amended (the “Luxembourg Collateral Act”) which allows fast and out-of-court enforcement of financial collateral arrangements and contains certain lender friendly provisions in case of bankruptcy.

-A pledge over receivables can be created under written private seal and it takes effect between the parties and against third parties as of the date of execution of the pledge agreement.
+A pledge over receivables can be created under written private seal and it takes effect between the parties and against third-parties as of the date of execution of the pledge agreement.

 However, as long as the debtor of the receivables did not have knowledge of the creation of the pledge, such debtor may validly discharge the relevant claim if payment thereof is made to the pledgor.
 It is hence recommended to make the debtor party to the receivables pledge agreement or to notify the pledge to the debtor with a request of acknowledgment (under which it is also common to obtain from the debtor a waiver of its rights of set-off and of any defence it may have against the pledgor).

-Another type of security right over claims governed by the Luxembourg Collateral Act is a pledge over cash accounts opened in Luxembourg.
-It can be created under written private seal and is perfected towards third parties by the execution of an account pledge agreement between the pledgor and the pledgee and towards the account bank by the sending of a notice and the confirmation by the account bank (usually contained in an acknowledgment form) that it waives all its rights over the relevant account (including the first ranking pledge that Luxembourg banks usually hold over such accounts as per their general terms and conditions).
+Another type of security right over claims governed by the Luxembourg Collateral Act is a pledge over cash accounts held in Luxembourg.
+It can be created under written private seal and is perfected towards third-parties by the execution of an account pledge agreement between the pledgor and the pledgee and towards the account bank by the sending of a notice and the confirmation by the account bank (usually contained in an acknowledgment form) that it waives all its rights over the relevant account (including the first ranking pledge that Luxembourg banks usually hold over such accounts as per their general terms and conditions).
 The operation of the pledged account may be freely agreed upon between parties, without affecting the validity of the pledge.

 Pledges over shares in companies incorporated in Luxembourg are the most common type of security rights (a security assignment is also possible but rarely used in practice).